I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-ksgateterminateor.md

 <p>None</p>

 ## -remarks
 <p>Logical gates should be deleted in a front to back manner. <b>KsGateTerminateOr</b> does not update the gate chain for gates that are deleted at the end or in the middle.
-For more information, see <a href="NULL">Flow Control Gates in AVStream</a>.</p>
+For more information, see <a href="https://msdn.microsoft.com/c5592f92-a432-44e3-afe0-60fcf917a443">Flow Control Gates in AVStream</a>.</p>

 ## -requirements
 <table>